StackExchange/dnscontrol/documentation/providers/axfrddns.md

 CNAME one in a single batched DDNS update, some DNS servers (e.g. Knot) will incorrectly reject the update.
 For this particular case, you might set the option `buggy-cname = "yes"` in `creds.json`.
-The changes will then be splitted in two DDNS updates, applied successively by server.
+The changes will then be split in two DDNS updates, applied successively by the server.
 This will allow Knot to successfully apply the changes, but you will loose the atomic-update property.

 ## Server configuration examples